UsabilityEngineering/ux-portfolio-DJ-IRL/journal/sonobus.md

 several networks.

 [Here is the best recording we got of the jam.](https://soundcloud.com/dj_in_real_life/io-2022-10-05-230133/s-QLiVcB1deaP?si=293844a07b6e4e0e9f5da20b66cf05cf&utm_source=clipboard&utm_medium=text&utm_campaign=social_sharing) <br>

 This was played live, using the method detailed above.
+It is vastly more varied than the drafts we would end up with using our previous process of passing files back and forth.
+When passing files and working individually musical passages came out much flatter.
+In this recording, you can hear little mistakes and you can hear interesting ideas come through _on the fly_.
+While it can get messy, this is so much fun and begets some of our best ideas.
+We have always loved improvising together, it was foundational for us.
+This way we can at least get some cool version of that, no matter the distance.

 ---